 PALMETTO PARK CHOSEN FOR FAIR.
-SHOW NOVEMBER 17-22. her Considered - Industrial
+SECOND CHARLESTON COUNTY SHOW NOVEMBER 17-22.
+Cuanimous Decision After Discussion of Sites, Schuetzenplatz Being the Other Considered - Industrial Exhibitors traed to communicate mand is Expected to be Henry.

-The 1913 Charleston County Fair was held from November 17-22 SECOND CHARLESTON COUNTY at the Palmetto Park location.
-On September 24, the board of directors of the Charleston Fair Association met at the Charleston Stree, Schuetzenplatz Being Hotel on Meeting Street to discuss the location of the 1913 fair.
-The Exhibitions treed to communicate fully attended meeting considered the 1912 fair site, Palmetto Park white secretary Ritreaberg as be-and the Schutzenplatz (the Charleston Rifle Club) and Palmetto
+The 1913 Charleston County Fair was held from November 17-22 at the Palmetto Park location.
+On September 24, the board of directors of the Charleston Fair Association met at the Charleston Hotel on Meeting Street to discuss the location of the 1913 fair.
+The fully attended meeting considered the 1912 fair site, Palmetto Park and the Schutzenplatz (the Charleston Rifle Club) and Palmetto Park was chosen because it's size offered with Secretary Rittenberg as De- more operating room for the fairgrounds.
+Midway attractions were booked through the Brady

-Park was chosen because it's size offered more operating room for the fairgrounds.
-Midway attractions were booked through the Brady Booking Agency, of New York, one of the oldest and most reliable firms in the business.
+Booking Agency, of New York, one of the oldest and most reliable firms in the business.
 This booking agency was the same one that booked the shows for the West Indian Exposition that was held in Charleston from December 1, 1901 - June 20, 1902.
 Charleston Mayor John P. Grace officially opened the fair at noon, and delivered an address to the crowds.
 There were lady acrobats, diving horses off of a springboard, a Russian acrobat who was the only man to complete a perfect somersault on a high wire and trampoline acts.
 To encourage opening day attendance, public schools did not hold classes, and track and field events with prizes were held.
 There were 20 different running events for the young people.
 The events had a variety of distances for various age groups.
-In addition, the Palmetto Goat Derby was held and was a quarter-mile goat cart race for boys under thirteen years of age.
+In addition, the Palmetto Goat Derby was held and was a guarter-mile goat cart race for boys under thirteen years of age.
 The winner received a new harness and wagon.
 Boys who entered the derby could board a trolley, with their goats and carts, at the corner of Meeting and Columbus Streets for a free ride to Palmetto Park.
 The fair also advertised eight thousand square feet of free shows, dazzling illumination of the midway at night, livestock shows and automobile races that featured five, ten and fifty mile events with cash prizes for the winners.
 The automobile racing was very popular, and as a result, the Isle of Palms considered holding races on the beach for Thanksgiving.